onlythede/solayer-de/solayer-hello-world-deploy.md

-# 🚀 Deploy Hello World Solana Program on Solayer Devnet (No Anchor)
+# 🚀 Deploy Smart Contract on Solayer Devnet

 This tutorial walks you through deploying a basic "Hello, Solayer!" smart contract to the **Solayer Devnet**, using **only the Solana CLI**.